TN 9 (01-18)

 SL 40001.477 Reporting New Government Components

 To insure accurate SSA and IRS Section 218 coverage records, a State should notify SSA and IRS of the existence of a new component that is an integral part of a political subdivision.
 The component is usually created by an existing political subdivision, such as a city or county, which has previously covered its employees under a Section 218 Agreement.
-Unlike other integral parts in the political subdivision, this component has its own payroll, bookkeeping, tax reporting system, EIN, etc. There is no need for a new modification, but still, SSA and IRS should know that the new component is covered under the political subdivision’s existing modification.
+Unlike other integral parts in the political subdivision, this component has its own payroll, bookkeeping, tax reporting system, employer identification number (EIN), etc. There is no need for a new modification, but still, SSA and IRS should know the political subdivision’s existing modification covers the new component.

 New government component reporting must be done by following the new government component notification process: